-Information about visa requirements can be found on the homepage of the German Federal Foreign Office (Auswärtiges Amt).
+Information about visa requirements can be found on the homepage of the German Federal Foreign Office Overview of Visa requirements (Auswärtiges Amt).

 If your spouse wishes to travel to Germany with you, he/she will usually be granted the same rights of residence as you have.
 This right will expire when your own right of residence expires.

 A residence permit for a spouse will usually be granted if it is apparent that the subsistence of both partners is assured without the need for social welfare support and these have adequate living space and health insurance cover.